 The recoverable amounts of these CGUs have been determined based on a value-in-use calculation.
 Management believes these units have an indefinite useful life.
-However, for the purposes of the impairment test, the calculation uses cash flow projections based on financial budgets approved by management covering a five-year period, and a discount rate of 15.5% (2021: 11.4% to 15.0%) with a growth rate of 3% to 10% (2021: 3% to 10%).
-These CGUs' cash flows beyond the five-year period are extrapolated using a growth rate of 3%.
+However, for the purposes of the impairment test, the calculation uses cash flow projections based on financial budgets approved by management covering a fiveyear period, and a discount rate of 15.6% (2022: 15.5%) with a growth rate of 3% to 10% (2022: 3% to 10%).
+These CGUs' cash flows beyond the five-year period are extrapolated using a growth rate of 3% (2022:3%).